milwd/2D-Drone-Simulation-Remote/README.md

 Forks and executes other processes.
 Initializes shared memory, pipes, etc. Also, regularly checks for updates in the config file and stores updated values in the shared memory struct; So simulation changes in the config file will have effects in the execution.

 #### Watchdog
 Receives/polls heartbeat notifications from other processes to assess their activity.
 The communication is done via pipes.
+If any process doesn't send heartbeats in `watchdog_timeout_time` (defined in macro blackboard.h), it signals the master to kill all.
+Important stuff are logged to simulation log.

 #### Dynamics
 Uses the user command forces and calculates repulsive/attractive forces to implement robot dynamics.
 Future drone coordinates will be calculated here and stored in the shared memory struct.
 Also, position bounds is checked here.